rev-net/memo/pitch.md

 - **Duration:** How long does the stage last?
 A revnet’s last stage lasts forever.

 - **Starting price:** How much does it cost to buy a $TOKEN at the start of the stage?
-The value stays within the revnet and can only be accessed by $TOKEN holders who cash out.
+The paid value stays within the revnet and can only be accessed by $TOKEN holders who cash out.

 - **Price increase:** How frequently does the price of $TOKEN increase within the stage?